xande/run_analysis/README.md

 ##CodeBook.md

-This file contains information about resulting data sets.
+This file contains information about how to run data processing and resulting data sets.